chrisemunt/mg_python/README.md

        python setup_win.py install

-### Installing the M support routines
+### Installing the DB Superserver

-The M support routines are required for:
+The DB Superserver is required for:

 * Network based access to databases.